stschiff/homepage-gatsby/src/data/posts/2017-06-09-hypothesis-testing.md

 import Blogfigure from "../../components/blogfigure"

+_Note: The Equation rendering does not work currently.
+I'm working on a fix_

 So, I am reading this book called “Probability Theory; The logic of Science” by E.T.
 Jaynes.
 It is an excellent read, highly recommended, and quite an eye-opener to me in terms of understanding statistics and data analysis from